upptime/status-page/README.md

 # ⬆️ Upptime Status Page

-This repository contains the web app for embeddable charts of your health and life data using Upptime.
-It's written in Svelte and a sample website is published at https://upptime.js.org/.
+This repository contains the web app for Upptime's status page website.
+It's written in Svelte and a sample website is published at https://demo.upptime.js.org/.

 [**To get started, visit upptime/upptime →**](https://github.com/upptime/upptime)